Zirconium Alloy

 Advanced Fuel Clad

 Proposed ATF concepts seek to reduce severe accident (SA) risks by increasing the coping time available to operators for accident response, reducing the extent and rate of heat and hydrogen production from high-temperature (HT) steam oxidation, or reducing severe accident consequences by enhancing fission product (FP) retention.
 The desired attributes for a practical ATF cladding material are quite rigorous.
-In addition to good material properties at high temperature, the candidate material must be compatible with current fuel/core designs, and provide economic operation, including good neutronics.
-Moreover, from an operational perspective it must be highly reliable, corrosion resistance, and exhibit low embrittlement at high burnups.
+In addition to good material properties at high temperatures, the candidate material must be compatible with current fuel/core designs and provide economic operation, including good neutronics.
+Moreover, from an operational perspective, it must be highly reliable, have corrosion resistance, and exhibit low embrittlement at high burnups.

 According to the NEA report, five different classes of cladding designs were the object of the review: